 From indoor dining and rock climbing to outdoor skiing and skating, there are so many ways to enjoy winter in Canada’s capital region.

-See our Getaways and Special Offers page for vacation ideas, packages and special offers.
+See our Deals and Packages page for vacation ideas, packages and special offers.

-During Janaury 31, 2013 - February 17, 2014, Canada’s capital enjoys Winterlude, an annual celebration of winter.
+Winterlude: During January 30 – February 16, 2015, Canada’s capital enjoys Winterlude, an annual celebration of winter.
 A special highlight for children of all ages is SnowFlake Kingdom located in Jacques Cartier Park in Gatineau with its collection of huge snow slides.
 Not to be missed either is the International Ice Carving competition where carvers from around the world descend on Confederation Park in downtown Ottawa to transform blocks of ice into spectacular works of art.
 Visit during the day and again at night when the sculptures are lit up, for two very different perspectives.

 Ice Skating: Skating on the largest naturally frozen skating rink in the world is a ‘must-do’ on many visitors’ bucket lists.
 The Rideau Canal Skateway is open to skaters daily from January to March, weather permitting, at no charge and there are change huts, skate rental shacks and snack stations all along its 7.8km (4.8 miles) length.
 Check ice conditions before you head out.
 If ice conditions don’t allow for skating on the canal, you can head to Ottawa City Hall where the Rink of Dreams, a refrigerated outdoor skating rink, is open November to March from 8am to 11pm complete with LED lighting, a heated change hut and picnic tables and benches.
 Lansdowne’s Skating Court offers a longer skating season that stretches from roughly mid-November to mid-March.
 Free open skating sessions are available daily or you can learn how to skate through one of its skating programs.
 Skate rentals are not available at this site.